Manage trusted certificates for S/MIME (advanced)

 Sometimes, the email address associated with a user's certificate might be different from the user's primary email address.
 For example, Brandon Pham's certificate uses the email address b.pham@solarmora.com, but Brandon uses the address brandon.pham@solarmora.com for most of his work emails.
 This is called a certificate mismatch.

+The Allow certificate mismatch option is available only with CSE and not with hosted S/MIME.
 To set up CSE to allow certificate mismatch, select the certificate mismatch option when you add root certificates in the hosted S/MIME setting.
-Read detailed steps for adding root certificates.
+See the detailed steps for adding root certificates.

 Allow SHA-1 (not recommended)